eddietal2/open-ai/README.md

 This project demo is here: http://18.224.51.178/

 [June 7th Update]
+* App may not be working today.
+Will update tomorrow.
 * Still need to test on different browser and devices
 * Having CORS policy issues with downloading images from Image chat.